aimen-codes/aimbrew-cafe/README.md

 Iced Tea
 Mojito
 Other cafe items
-🎓 Learning Outcomes
+Learning Outcomes

-Through this project, I improved my skills in:
+Through this project, I improved my skills in frontend development, responsive web design, UI/UX design, JavaScript functionality, DOM manipulation, form handling, website layout and styling, and creating mobile-friendly websites.

-HTML5
-CSS3
-JavaScript
-Responsive Web Design
-UI/UX Design
-DOM Manipulation
-Form Handling
-Website Layout and Styling
-Creating Mobile-Friendly Websites
-🎯 Project Purpose
+Project Purpose

 The main purpose of this project is to develop a modern and responsive cafe website while gaining practical experience in building a real-world web application.

-👩‍💻 Author
+Author

-Developed by Aimen Khan
-As part of the SQROCK IT Solutions Internship.
+Developed by Aimen Khan as part of the SQROCK IT Solutions Internship.